Dsmith3813/My-Python-Learning/README.md

 - `World Simulation`

+My hobby is photography, and I store backups of my images off site.
+One of my servies has a dumb 1gb file size upload.
+So, I create this speciatly backup to create 1 gb zip files of the images.
+If anyone has suggestion to make this better, I'm open.
+I would like to make the file progress better looking.
+Also, Python doesn't support passwords on zip files when your writting the file.
+I would like this option.

 - `Picture backup`

 Enigma: More information comming as I get into the code and get it functionable.
 Has some twists.